 If you are very obese and haven't been able to have lasting weight loss through dieting, medication and lifestyle changes, a weight-loss procedure may be for you.
-You must also:
+You must also meet these requirements:

 - Feel ready to undergo a change in lifestyle and eating habits

 - Be twice your ideal body weight or more, or have a Body Mass Index (BMI) greater than 35

 - Have the approval of your primary care provider